-You might think that the North Island and South Island are identical in terms of landscape and climate, but things aren’t quite that simple.
-While both islands have a significant amount of coastline, farmland, and high terrain, the North and South Island are not identical.
+You might think that the North Island and South Island are identical regarding landscape and climate, but things aren’t quite that simple.
+While both islands have a significant amount of coastline, farmland, and high terrain, the North and South Islands are not identical.
 However, both islands are breathtaking – which if you know anything about New Zealand, shouldn’t come as a surprise.

 While the country as a whole has a generally wet and temperate maritime climate, the temperature gets colder the further south you travel due to the country being in the Southern Hemisphere.
 Generally, the North Island is warmer, as its northernmost regions are subtropical.
 Temperatures are cooler on the South Island, with mountain regions obviously being the coolest.
 Since the temperatures only vary minimally on the two islands, neither island can lay claim to be more comfortable.
 The activities you want to do on New Zealand travel will dictate which island you favour.

 New Zealand is blessed with an incredible number of landmarks.
 No matter which island you head to on New Zealand tours, you’ll find plenty of world-class attractions and natural wonders that’ll prove the highlight of your vacation.